Episodes

 This Week's Sponsors

-Judge Dredd Megazine turns thirty-five years old this October, and it’ll be celebrating with a very special issue perfect for first-time readers!
-Featuring the return of the critically acclaimed series Dreadnoughts and Megalopolis, this 100-page issue is a brilliant way to jump into the crazy world of 2000 AD.
-You’ll also find incredible new stories featuring Judge Dredd, Judge Anderson, and much more inside!
-Get a print subscription to the Megazine and it’ll arrive through your American mailbox every month – or get a combi subscription and receive 2000 AD each week as well!
-If you subscribe digitally, you can download DRM-free copies of each issue for only $9 a month.
+The Future is Calling!
+2000 AD is the Galaxy’s Greatest Comic, with new issues published every single week!
+Every 32-page issue of 2000 AD brings you the best in sci-fi and horror, featuring characters like Judge Dredd, Rogue Trooper, and more.
+Get a print subscription to 2000 AD and it’ll arrive to your mailbox every week - and your first issue is free!
+Or subscribe digitally, and you can download DRM-free copies of each issue for only $9 a month.
 That’s 128 pages of incredible comics every month for less than $10!
 Head to 2000AD.com and click on ‘subscribe’ now – or download the 2000 AD app and start reading today!

 Other Relevant Links to This Week's Episode: